Belval/TextRecognitionDataGeneratorDocs/overview.md

                         Define the margins around the text when rendered.
 In pixels
-  -fi, --fit            Apply a tight crop around the rendered text
+  -fi, --fit            Apply a tight crop around the rendered text -ft [FONT], --font [FONT]
+                        Define font to be used
+  -ca [CASE], --case [CASE]
+                        Generate upper or lowercase only. arguments: upper or lower.
+Example: --case upper
 ```